PATELKRISH9/Resume-System-Trial-Task-Guide/README.md

 ### To access the Admin Panel, use the following credentials:

+   Role	 =   🧑‍💼 Admin
-   Role	          Email	                  Password
+   Email =	 krishpatel42973@gmail.com
-  🧑‍💼 Admin    krishpatel42973@gmail.com    PATEL KRISH00
+   Password = PATEL KRISH00